Robert de La Berge: De La Berge surname and notable descendants

 Édouard Laberge (August 21, 1829 - August 22, 1883) was a physician and political figure in Quebec.
 He represented Châteauguay in the Legislative Assembly of Quebec from 1867 to 1882 as a Liberal.
 He was born in Sainte-Philomène, Lower Canada, the son of François Laberge and Appoline Brault.
 Laberge was educated at the collège de Montréal and McGill University.
 He qualified to practise as a doctor in 1856 and set up practice at Sainte-Philomène.
 In 1862, he married Nathalie Poulin.
 Laberge died in office at Sainte-Philomène at the age of 54.

 Louis Laberge, PQ (February 18, 1924 - July 19, 2002) was a French Canadian labour union leader.
 He was president of the Fédération des travailleurs du Québec (Quebec Federation of Labour).
 In 1988, he was made an Officer of the National Order of Quebec.
 A state funeral was held at Montreal's Mary, Queen of the World Cathedral.

-Brian Laberge, CPA, CA (Born Montreal, Quebec, 1967) is a senior audit partner at BDO Canada LLP.

-Pascal Laberge (Born Sainte-Martine, Quebec, April 9, 1998) is a Canadian ice hockey player who was the 36th overall pick by the Philadelphia Flyers in the 2016 NHL Draft..

-Joseph W. La Barge (born 1971, Danville, Pennsylvania) is an American biotechnology executive and life-sciences advisor.
-He currently serves as Chief Executive Officer and a member of the Board of Managers of Apertura Gene Therapy a genomic medicine startup with $67 million in funding.
-La Barge is known for his involvement with the growth and sale of Spark Therapeutics, a Philadelphia based biotechnology company developing novel gene therapies for a suite of rare diseases.
-Spark Therapeutics was sold for $4.8 billion in 2019 to Roche, a global pharmaceutical and diagnostics company.

-Samuel Laberge (Born in Châteauguay, Canada) is a Canadian ice hockey currently playing in the AHL for the Utica Comets within the New Jersey Devils organization..